circleci/circleci-docs/jekyll/_cci2/google-auth.md

 ### Authorizing the Google Cloud SDK

-Use `gcloud` to authorize the Google Cloud SDK and set the default project.
+Use `gcloud` to authorize the Google Cloud SDK and set several default settings.

 ```yaml
 version: 2